From textile waste to building materials

 Fine sorting – precision and material expertise

-After coarse sorting, the textiles are separated even more precisely by fibre type and quality.
+After coarse sorting, the textiles are separated even more precisely by fibre types and quality.

 Using technology such as NIR scanning—combined with manual sorting—the materials are divided into specific fractions.

-This ensures the right materials move forward in the process and is crucial for producing stable, consistent building materials.
+This ensures that the right materials move forward in the process and is crucial for producing stable and consistent building materials.

 04.